-Read pages 1 through 123 of the Murphy Book, The Busy Coder's Guide to Android Development, version 4.4, doing the small coding exercises given there.
+Read pages 1 through 123 of the Murphy Book, The Busy Coder's Guide to Android Development, version 5.4, doing the small coding exercises given there.
+This textbook can be downloaded from http://commonsware.com/Android/, a license key can be obtained by emailing Braiden, the technical TA for the course.

 You can simply read through the tutorials if you wish.
 Tutorial #1 gives a second set of instructions on how to install the development kit, in a somewhat different order, which you won't need if you've followed the instructions above.
 If you have trouble with the instructions above, you could try these instead.
 Tutorial #2 is a lot like the first app tutorial that you did above.